hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/README.md

 - **BACKUP_DIR**: Where backups and logs are stored
 - **MAX_BACKUPS**: Number of backups to retain per datagroup (oldest are automatically deleted)

+> **Note:** In REST API mode, backups are stored locally on the machine running the script.

 ### Partition Management